Earnings

 Mentioned in this article

-Following the recent Singapore Airshow, ST Engineering has drawn attention for its strategic push into drone autonomy.
-The company signed a memorandum of understanding with U.S.-based Shield AI to integrate the latter's Hivemind autonomy software into ST Engineering's unmanned platforms.
-This technology is designed to enable manned-unmanned teaming and maintain operations even in GPS-denied environments.
+Beyond supply challenges, ST Engineering has actively pursued growth in next-generation technologies.
+A key development from the recent Singapore Airshow was a memorandum of understanding with U.S.-based drone manufacturer Shield AI.
+The partnership aims to integrate Shield AI's Hivemind autonomy software into ST Engineering's unmanned platforms.
+This technology is designed to enable advanced manned-unmanned teaming operations and maintain functionality even in GPS-denied or communications-degraded environments, representing a strategic push into higher-margin, innovative defense solutions.